-- Apply for financial aid by completing the Free Application for Federal Student Aid (FAFSA) - Maintain satisfactory academic progress (as defined in the College Catalog) - Successfully complete the DAD program course(s) in a one-semester period and enroll in their major courses during the next two semesters - Successfully complete their first semester in college-level courses and be eligible to enroll for second semester courses on-time as outlined in the charts below
+- Apply for financial aid by completing the Free Application for Federal Student Aid (FAFSA) - Maintain satisfactory academic progress (as defined in the College Catalog) - Successfully complete developmental course(s) in a one-semester period and enroll in their major courses during the next two semesters - Successfully complete their first semester in college-level courses and be eligible to enroll for second semester courses on-time as outlined in the charts below

-The charts outline how students proceed through the DAD program and into their college-level courses.

-Students entering the College during the fall semester:
+The charts outline how students proceed through their developmental courses and into their college-level courses.
+Students entering the college during the fall semester:

-Fall 2015 Spring 2016 Summer 2016 Fall 2016 Incoming Freshmen -Department of Academic Development Course First Semester of Courses in Student's Major "Third Semester" Second Semester of Courses in Student's Major Students Enter Sophomore Year Incoming, freshmen students take needed developmental math and English courses as well as Introduction to Professional Commu- nications, a college level public speaking course to prepare for their major.
+Fall 2017 Spring 2018 Summer 2018 Fall 2018 Incoming Freshmen -Department of Academic Development Course First Semester of Courses in Student's Major "Third Semester" Second Semester of Courses in Student's Major Students Enter Sophomore Year Incoming, freshmen students take needed developmental math and English courses as well as Introduction to Professional Commu- nications, a college level public speaking course to prepare for their major.
 First semester of courses toward a degree in student's selected majors.
 Students take a "third semester" during the year - a second semester of courses toward a degree in their selected major.
 Qualified students will receive a grant to cover the cost of tuition associated with their third semester of study.
 On track to graduate with their class in selected major within two years.

-Students entering the College during the spring semester:
+Students entering the college during the spring semester:

-Spring 2016 Summer 2016 Fall 2016 Spring 2017 Incoming Freshmen -Department of Academic Development Courses 2nd Developmental Math Course for Engineering Technology majors First Semester of Courses in Student's Major "Third Semester" Second Semester of Courses in Student's Major Incoming, freshmen students take needed developmental math and English courses as well as Introduction to Professional Communications, a college level public speaking course to prepare for their major.
+Spring 2018 Summer 2018 Fall 2018 Spring 2019 Incoming Freshmen -Department of Academic Development Courses 2nd Developmental Math Course for Engineering Technology majors First Semester of Courses in Student's Major "Third Semester" Second Semester of Courses in Student's Major Incoming, freshmen students take needed developmental math and English courses as well as Introduction to Professional Communications, a college level public speaking course to prepare for their major.
 Students that are enrolled in engineering technology programs that need to take MA105 prior to the fall semester will be expected to complete this course during the summer term to remain in sequence.
 First semester of technical courses towards a degree in freshmen students' selected majors.
 Freshmen students take a "third semester" during the year - a second semester of technical courses towards a degree in their selected major.
 Qualified students will receive a grant to cover the cost of tuition associated with their third semester of study.
 Additional expenses including room, board, transportation, textbooks and tools are not grant funded for the third semester.
 Third Semester grants do not cover the cost of tuition for students to retake courses from prior semesters.
-Should individual circumstances arise due to course sequencing or scheduling, the Registrar and Director of Student Financial Services shall determine if a student is eligible for the Third Semester grant.
+Should individual circumstances arise due to course sequencing or scheduling, the Registrar and Director of Financial Aid shall determine if a student is eligible for the Third Semester grant.